 Stir in the dry spice blend and cook for 3 minutes.
 Add in the wet spice blend and cook for 2 minutes or until the tomato paste starts to darken (photo 3).

 Stir in 1¾ cups of the beef stock.
 Bring the mixture to a boil, then reduce heat to medium-low.
-Simmer uncovered until the sauce is thickened, stirring often, for about 45 to 60 minutes.
+Simmer uncovered until the sauce is thickened, stirring often, for about 45 to 60 minutes (photo 4).

-If the mixture appears too dry during cooking, add in more beef stock or water (photo 4).
+- If it's getting too thick, add in more beef stock or water

 Taste the chili and season with salt and pepper as needed (photo 5).